hfu/cun/README.md

 Any Member of the United Nations which is not a member of the Security Council or any state which is not a Member of the United Nations, if it is a party to a dispute under consideration by the Security Council, shall be invited to participate, without vote, in the discussion relating to the dispute.
 The Security Council shall lay down such conditions as it deems just for the participation of a state which is not a Member of the United Nations.

-## CHAPTER VII: Pacific Settlement of disputes
+## Chapter VII: Pacific Settlement of disputes

 ### Article 33